Published and Forthcoming Papers

 Independence fails/Not preferring certainty./It’s the opposite!

-+ Comparison of Risky Choices Between Humans and Monkeys in Tests of the Independence Axiom with Leo Chi U Seak, Simone Ferrari-Toniolo, Ritesh Jain, and Wolfram Schultz
++ Systematic Comparison of Risky Choices in Humans and Monkeys with Leo Chi U Seak, Simone Ferrari-Toniolo, Ritesh Jain, and Wolfram Schultz

 Under Review